2000 Belgian Grand Prix: Qualifying

 Ralf Schumacher secured sixth position after being caught in traffic during his final run, keeping the Williams driver from a quicker lap time.
-Villeneuve, in seventh, reported oversteering, and was upset he could not through Eau Rouge corner at high speed.
+Villeneuve, in seventh, reported oversteering, and was upset he could not go through Eau Rouge corner at high speed.
 Frentzen qualified eighth; his best lap time was disqualified after Coulthard blocked him at the Bus Stop chicane, which caused Frentzen to run onto the grass.
 He retaliated by slowing Coulthard into La Source corner at the start of his following lap.
 Herbert and Barrichello were ninth and tenth; Barrichello spun at the chicane during his third run after locking his brakes.
-Fisichella, eleventh, missed the top ten by three-tenths of a second on his only quick run of the session.
+Fisichella, eleventh, missed the top ten by three-tenths of a second on his only quick qualifying run.
 Herbert's teammate, Eddie Irvine, qualified twelfth with tyre-grip problems.
 He was ahead of Zonta in the slower of the two BARs (which lost a half-second through Eau Rouge), Heidfeld in the faster Prost, Sauber's Pedro Diniz and Arrows driver Pedro de la Rosa.
-Alesi qualified 17th, despite spinning at the Bus Stop chicane and triggering a yellow flag, which prevented several drivers from lapping quicker.
-Salo qualified 18th due to car issues caused by a lack of grip, ahead of Wurz (who had engine problems that caused smoke to billow from it on the entry to the Bus Stop chicane on his out-lap and shared the spare Benetton monocoque with Fisichella).
+Alesi qualified 17th, despite spinning at the Bus Stop chicane and triggering a yellow flag, preventing several drivers from lapping quicker.
+Salo qualified 18th due to car issues caused by a lack of grip, ahead of Wurz (who suffered engine troubles, causing smoke to billow from it on the entry to the Bus Stop chicane on his outlap, and shared the spare Benetton monocoque with Fisichella).
 Verstappen, after a braking error at La Source, and the two Minardi drivers of Gené and Mazzacane qualified at the back of the grid, in positions 20 to 22.